jeffdh5/genkit-notebook-synthesizer/README.md

 };
 ```

-The above example shows a roundtable discussion format with multiple expert speakers and a moderator.
-The configuration specifies speaker backgrounds, voice IDs for text-to-speech, discussion style, and storage locations for the generated content.
+This example configures a roundtable discussion with multiple speakers, a moderator, and storage settings.

-Below is an example of a one-on-one interview format, where a tech reporter interviews an AI researcher:
+Here's an interview format example:

 ```
 // Interview podcast